MLAA

 Source record / NCIS investigation file / Military Sealift Command sexual misconduct

-NCIS records say Military Sealift Command suspended a government-contractor engineer and removed him from USNS Mercy after witnesses reported that he exposed his genitals toward a passing Navy helicopter during flight operations.
-NCIS documented the case as administrative, noting that no criminal statute could be identified.
+NCIS records show that Military Sealift Command suspended a government-contractor engineer for 30 days and removed him from USNS Mercy after witnesses reported that he exposed his genitals toward a passing Navy helicopter during flight operations.
+Asked what he had done, he allegedly said, "I just whipped it out to the helicopter."
+The incident happened during Pacific Partnership 2018, the Navy's annual humanitarian and disaster-relief mission in the Indo-Pacific.
+NCIS reviewed the matter, found that no criminal statute applied, and documented it as an administrative case handled entirely through MSC's internal discipline process.

 Sexual MisconductExposureUSNS MercyHelicopter OperationsGovernment ContractorAdministrative ActionRemoval From Ship